getredash/website/src/pages/kb/user-guide/querying/writing-queries.md

 ## Published vs Unpublished Queries

-By default each query starts as an unpublished draft, which means that:
+By default each query starts as an unpublished draft named **New Query**.
+It can't be included on dashboards or used with alerts.

-- Only the user who created this query can see it in the "All Queries" list or in search results.
-- You can't add visualizations from an unpublished query to dashboards or use it in alerts.

-To publish a query, give it a name or click the `Publish` button.
-It's also possible to unpublish a published query by clicking on the `Unpublish` button in the query menu.
+To publish a query, change its name or click the `Publish` button.
+You can toggle the published status by clicking the `Unpublish` button.
+Unpublishing a query will not remove it from dashboards or alerts.
+But it will prevent you from adding it to any others.

+{% callout info %}

+Publishing or un-publishing a query does not affect its visibility.
+All queries in your organization are visible to all logged-in users.

+{% endcallout %}

 ## Archiving a Query